OnkarBhattacharya/PortfolioForge/docs/firebase_production_audit_report.md

 ```

 ### 3.2 CI/CD Pipeline
-**Status:** 🟡 **Not Implemented**
+**Status:** 🟡 **Partially Addressed**
-- A CI/CD pipeline (e.g., GitHub Actions) is still recommended for automated testing and deployment but was not part of this remediation.
+- A `ci.yml` workflow for GitHub Actions exists but would need to be configured with repository secrets to run deployments automatically.
+The setup is ready for this step.

 ### 3.3 Environment Separation
 **Status:** 🟠 **Partially Addressed**